Pokémon Sword and Shield Expansion Pass: The Crown Tundra

 The player visits the Crown Tundra, where they meet a man named Peony and his daughter Peonia.
 Peonia does not want to join her father on an adventure in the Tundra and uses the player to distract her father while she goes to the Max Lair.
 Peony and the player enter the Max Lair, and Peonia has the player take her place in Peony's adventure.

 Peony instructs the player to go on multiple adventures featuring Legendary Pokémon.
 He requests the player hunt down the Galarian forms of the Legendary Pokémon Articuno, Zapdos, and Moltres, who scatter to various areas in the Galar region.
 He also requests the player capture the Legendary Pokémon Regirock, Regice, Registeel, and one of Regieleki or Regidrago.
 Another request involves uncovering the mystery of Calyrex, a Pokémon who used to rule the Galar region as its king but was reduced to a weakened state.
 The player and Peony help Calyrex reunite with its steed, either Glastrier or Spectrier, restoring its power.
 Calyrex willingly joins the player on their journey, letting them capture it after a battle.
 After all of the Legendary Pokémon are captured, Peonia arrives to join Peony's adventure, but runs off again after Peony informs her of the player's completion of all the adventures he had prepared.

 Following this, the player finds a note involving Ultra Wormholes, with Ultra Beasts, Pokémon from other dimensions, appearing in the Max Lair.
 After Necrozma is captured in the Max Lair, the scientist manning the Max Lair reveals she wrote the note, resolving the plot.
-Another plot involves Leon, the former Champion of the Galar region, announcing the Galarian Star Tournament, a competition of the best trainers in Galar, which the player can partake in.
+Another plot involves Leon, the former Galar League Champion, announcing the Galarian Star Tournament, a competition of the best Trainers which the player can partake in.